How Artificial Intelligence is Changing Healthcare Right Now

 Machine Reading Comprehension

 The development of the Machine Reading Comprehension (MRC) system is also on the rise these days.
 As the computer vision advances, developers come to a more real-life problem – like reading doctors’ notes.
 This trend is expected to turn into working prototypes in late 2019.

 Machine Reading Comprehension is also a part of healthcare digitization we’ve talked earlier.
 The development of such a system has already proved to be real.
-The prototypes are already there in Stanford University and MIT.
+The prototypes are already there at Stanford University and MIT.

 As the First World getting older, enterprises are getting more and more interested in new care systems and nursing industry.
 Something that could reduce costs of eldercare and add value to the existing services.

 According to Freedonia Group research, revenues from the elder care market is expected to grow to near $400 billion by the end of 2018.
-The main driver is steady retirement of “baby boom” generation.
+The main driver is the steady retirement of the “baby boom” generation.

 For example, Aifloo is developing a system for keeping track of how people are doing in nursing homes.
 They create devices and software products that assess homecare service, for example in individual homes.